 Whilst I was visiting Japan I went on a magical ramen journey across the country.
 I tried pretty much every vegan ramen that existed in the cities I visited.
-And I loved absolutely every single bit of it, from the moment you spot the restaurant with its steamed up windows, entering into the most wonderful smelling room, to slurping up the noodles with the biggest grin on your face.
+And I loved absolutely every single bit of it, from the moment you spot the restaurant with its steamed-up windows, entering into the most wonderful smelling room, to slurping up the noodles with the biggest grin on your face.

 Since then, I have been on a mission to create my own vegan ramen recipe, In particular, vegan miso ramen, my absolute favourite ramen!
 Something that would transport me back to those steamy fragrant rooms hidden away in the basements of unsuspecting Japanese buildings.

 Unfortunately, ramen isn’t traditionally vegan.
 Therefore, many recipes you’ll find online aren’t suitable.
-And if they are, many of them lack the true depth of flavour that you will find in a traditional ramen.
+And if they are, many of them lack the true depth of flavour that you will find in traditional ramen.
 But it is definitely possible to achieve a really tasty vegan ramen with a lovely depth of flavour, and I believe I have done so with this recipe!
-So, let me take you through my vegan miso ramen variation, based on the delicious ramens that I was fortunate enough to eat whilst in Japan.
+So, let me take you through my vegan miso ramen variation, based on the delicious ramen that I was fortunate enough to eat whilst in Japan.

 What is ramen?